 Spend time going into a lot of detail in this part of the business plan.

 Who will want tennis lessons at your academy?
 What’s in it for them?

 Retired people often have time and money, and you’ve got the health angle to approach too as it’s good to be fit and healthy.
 For school pupils, can you find out how many kids are playing tennis on a weekly basis?

 Dig deeper and find out some specific demographics for your town.
 You can find this out online through various websites.
 What is the average household income of households in your town?
 What is the education level and where do most people work?

 You’ll need a unique marketing angle to approach different sets of people who might want tennis lessons.

 After doing some research on your target market, how many people in your local area do you think will want tennis lessons?

 What can you charge for individual and group lessons?

 What are the future trends?
-If you know someone who runs in a tennis academy in another town, how are they doing business wise?
+If you know someone who runs in a tennis academy in another town, how are they doing business-wise?
 Are there numbers up or down compared to 2 years ago?

-Although there are a lot of factors which can determine how well a business is performing, which you often won’t know about, seeing how another tennis academy is doing can give a little insight into what the market looks like for tennis lessons.
+Although there are a lot of factors that can determine how well a business is performing, which you often won’t know about, seeing how another tennis academy is doing can give a little insight into what the market looks like for tennis lessons.